EklavyaFCB/EMNIST-Kohonen-SOM/README.md

 # Goal
 Use Kohonen's algorithm to make a Self Organising Maps for 3 different datasets:

-- RGB dataset
+- RGB Dataset
-- Iris dataset
+- Iris Dataset
-- EMNIST dataset
+- EMNIST Balanced Dataset

 The principal goal of this project is the implementation of a Kohonen Network as an application, in order to demonstrate its usefulness and explain the concepts of Machine Learning, by means of a converging Self-Organising Map.